-The Rules and Bylaws are adopted in accordance with the District Management Plan (BSEACD, 2013), which is reviewed, revised as warranted, and readopted at least every 5 years.
-It was most recently amended and adopted by Board Resolution on September 27, 2012, and approved by the TWDB on January 7, 2013.
-(The Management Plan, in turn, is prepared in accordance with Texas Water Code, Chapter 36, Section 1071, and TWDB requirements under Texas Administrative Code, Chapter 356, Sections 5 and 6.)
+The Rules and Bylaws are adopted in accordance with the District Management Plan (BSEACD, 2013), which is reviewed, revised as warranted, and readopted at least every five years.
+It was most recently amended and adopted by Board Resolution on September 27, 2012, and approved by the

-Figure 4-3: Barton Springs/Edwards Aquifer Conservation District director precinct boundaries.
+Figure 4-3: Barton Springs/Edwards Aquifer Conservation District 2016 director precinct boundaries.

 Board members are elected by popular vote of all residents within their single-member precincts.
+These precinct boundaries were established through re-districting in mid-2016 to accommodate the legislated annexation of the Shared Territory in southern Hays County.